World Cup 2018: 5 things we learnt from Nigeria 1 Vs 0 Iceland

 Put some respect on his name.

-Rohr yielding to criticism on Mikel best position has led the Super Eagles to have one of the best midfield at the World Cup.
+Rohr yielding to criticism on Mikel's best position has led the Super Eagles to have one of the best midfields at the World Cup.

 The top tackling abilities of Wilfred Ndidi, the experience of Mikel Obi and the vitality of Oghenekaro Etebo proved to be top notch in the game against Iceland.